wail-uottawa/docker-ros2-elg5228/README.md

    `sh docker-build.sh`

 # Running the Container
-The container is developed under xfce-docker-container source, which makes it accessible through xfce-vnc or no-vnc (via http vnc service).
-In the following, it is assumed that the `name:<tag>` of the docker image is `realjsk/docker-ros-elg5228:20210908`.
-If you used a different one, please make the necessary adjustments to the proceeding commands.

-- Run command with a mapping to local port `5901` (vnc protocol) and `6901` (vnc web access):

-      `docker run -d -p 5901:5901 -p 6901:6901 realjsk/docker-ros-elg5228:20210908`

-- Another alternative to connect to the container is to use the interactive mode `-it` and `bash`

-      `docker run -it -p 5901:5901 -p 6901:6901 realjsk/docker-ros-elg5228:20210908 bash`

 ## Connect & Control
 The default username and password in the container are `ubuntu` and `ubuntu`.